-This connector is intended for use with a 6-wire modular phone cable to connect to an adjacent upstream SCC board.
-See Section 5.3 for information on the cable.
-The cable is not provided.
+This RJ-25 connector is intended for use with a 6-wire modular phone cable to connect to an adjacent upstream SCC board.
+See Section 5.3 for information on the 6-Wire Modular Cable Orientation.
+The Modular Cable is not provided.